 Are you ok with government installing cameras everywhere in major cities of the world?
-Initially most of you probably had serious problem with this, but eventually you have come to accept a world where you are on camera 24/7 wherever you go and whatever you do.
+Initially, most of you probably had serious problem with this, but eventually, you have come to accept the world where you are on camera 24/7 wherever you go and whatever you do.

 You also probably don’t mind people taking pictures in public with their phone, as long as the camera is not directly pointed at you or the person is not in your face like this guy:

 If I did the same thing but wearing a cool gadget like Google Glass, would you have a problem with it?
 It’s something to think about.
 If a complete stranger holds a camera to your face you know what he is doing and you have a legitimate reason to tell him to stop doing it, most of you will probably object to it.
 Not if the same person wears a Google Glass, which is essentially a smart camera powered shades (among other things), that will be in your face without you knowing that it’s recording you.
 I am guessing here, I don’t know if it has an indicator and the person you are talking can tell that she is being recorded.